MaciejDanko/UndercountMigScores/helpfiles/DurationCorrection.md

 The values of the coefficients for durations of stay missing in the table are interpolated.

-See help (?) in "Overview" section for more information on how IMEM correction coefficients are used in the bilateral flows ratio model.
+See help (?) in "Overview" section for more information on how duration of stay correction coefficients are used in the bilateral flows ratio model.

 ### **References**